dnielsen/distributed-tracing-workshop/README.md

 # distributed-tracing-workshop

+These instructions are for Zipkin & the Online Boutique sample app.
+For Jaeger & HotROD instructions, visit [Jaeger Instructions](./jaeger.md)

 ## Hands-on Exercise 1 - Install Zipkin & Online Boutique sample app

 To start Zipkin on your computer or laptop, you need to start Docker Desktop and follow instructions here: